 2007.
 In May 2007, we completed our initial public offering, which raised \$110.2 million during 2007.
 In August 2008, we borrowed \$22.8 million to fund the acquisition of our interest in DCE, and to pay other amounts related to the transaction.
 In September 2008, we issued and sold 319,488 shares of our common stock for an aggregate purchase price of approximately \$5.0 million to Boone Pickens.
-In addition, in November 2008, we issued and sold to third-party investors 4,419,192 units of common stock and warrants (consisting of an aggregate of 4,419,492 shares of common stock, Series I Warrants to purchase up to an aggregate of 1,136,364 shares of common stock) and we raised net proceeds of approximately \$32.5 million after deducting offering costs.
+In addition, in November 2008, we issued and sold to third-party investors 4,419,192 units of common stock and warrants (consisting of an aggregate of 4,419,492 shares of common stock, Series I Warrants to purchase up to an aggregate of 3,314,394 shares of common stock, and Series II Warrants to purchase up to an aggregate of 1,136,364 shares of common stock) and we raised net proceeds of approximately \$32.5 million after deducting offering costs.
 In December 2008, we executed capital leases for equipment at two fueling station locations and raised \$2.4 million.
 We had paid for the equipment throughout 2008 before executing the capital leases.